From hiking to biking, from shopping to star-gazing, this small town has a lot to offer…

 Don’t forget your binoculars – you’ll easily spot birds of prey in Moffat with buzzards being a common sight.
 Red kites were successfully introduced to the region in 2001 – head to nearby Castle Douglas where you’ll find a feeding ground for them.
 Gretna is not just about getting married and shopping.
 You can also watch the dramatic murmuration of starlings here.

 But most exciting of all?
 The golden eagles.
 To boost the population here in Dumfries and Galloway and the Scottish Borders, three chicks from the Highlands were released into the wild – at a secret location – in the Moffat Hills.
-Moffat is Scotland’s first Eagle Town where the first Eagle Festival will take place in September.
+Moffat is now Scotland’s first Eagle Town.

 5 Moffat walks